Geometric Solution of Turbulence as Diffusion in Loop Space: Introduction

 \subsection{Recent Mathematical and Numerical Validation}

 This theoretical structure, initially derived from physical principles, has recently received significant independent validation.
 From the number theory perspective, the statistical properties of the Euler ensemble at finite $N$ were studied in \cite{Zah23} by combinatorial methods, confirming and extending the results and conjectures made in the first paper \cite{migdal2023exact}.
 In addition, the distribution of radii of regular star polygons with unit side lengths was recently reproduced by Debmalya Basak using rigorous methods of number theory (private communication, to be published).
 From a \NS{} dynamics perspective, a rigorous analysis by Brue and De Lellis \cite{DeLellisInprep} has confirmed that the Euler ensemble is an exact solution to the discrete version of the loop equation (Theorem 10.6 in their paper).
 While the final step---proving the existence of the continuum limit of the fluid dynamics observables as the number of loop segments $N \to \infty$---remains an open mathematical problem, their result provides a firm mathematical foundation for the core of the theory.
-It confirms that the Euler ensemble is not an approximation but an exact solution at the level of the regularized theory.
+It confirms that the Euler ensemble is not an approximation but an exact solution at the level of the regularized theory. \begin{remark} Two other issues were left unresolved in that paper :(i) Proving the global uniqueness of the probability measure on the (loop) space of trajectories for appropriately chosen ensemble of initial conditions, and (ii) The boundedness of error arising from the discretization of the loop equation with or without the “liquid loop approach”.
+Global uniqueness may not even be true: the fixed points of nonlinear systems like \NS{} equations, as we know from the general RG theory of critical phenomena, are not unique, so there could be other fixed points in addition to the Euler ensemble.
+The empirical evidence from real and numerical experiments (below) speaks in favor of such universality of the Euler ensemble.
+The boundedness of error, in our opinion, is just a temporary issue, soon to be resolved.
+We developed another approach to the polygonal estimates by Brue and de Lellis, which we plan to develop as a rigorous theorem in collaboration with Google AI lab. \end{remark} This mathematical validation is now strongly complemented by \textbf{new high-resolution $4096^3$ DNS results from Sreenivasan and collaborators} \cite{SreeniAkash2025}.
+These results \textbf{verify the theory's quantitative predictions with high precision}, representing a significant development.
+As discussed in Sections 4.1 and 8, the DNS data for key observables—such as the $E \propto t^{-5/4}$ decay law and the universal, nonlinear effective index—are in \textbf{excellent, parameter-free agreement} with the theoretical curves derived from the Euler ensemble (see Fig. 2). \begin{remark} Initial results from \cite{SreeniAkash2025} seemed to contradict predictions of the Euler ensemble, but this confusion was cleared in discussions with these authors and is reflected both in their final paper , submitted to this issue, and in this paper below.
+The issue of apparent violation of universality was that unlike the effective scaling index $\xi_2(r,t)$, which is dominated by the bulk part of the decaying energy spectrum, the decay of total energy is sensitive to the small wave-vectors, related to the large scale boundary conditions, which are clearly non-universal.
+The Euler ensemble was never intended to describe such boundary effects; it was built as a theory of homogeneous turbulence in infinite space.
+In the particular case of the $4096^3$ DNS, these large scale boundary effects are polluted by lattice artifacts ( the integer wave-vectors $k=0,1,2...$ in inverse lattice units).
+The authors of \cite{SreeniAkash2025} investigated the influence of these artifacts by cutting out several first integer values of $k$ in the energy spectrum.
+The total energy was indeed influenced, and that explained most of the non-universality they observed in energy decay, fitted by K41 scaling laws.
+The enstrophy is less sensitive to these artifacts, and it matches the Euler ensemble with better accuracy.
+Finally, there are non-universality corrections from subleading power decay terms, as predicted by the Euler ensemble.
+These corrections may lead to systematic errors $~10\%$ on top of the lattice artifacts. \end{remark} Together, these mathematical and numerical results provide strong support for the loop space calculus in the Navier-Stokes equation, confirming the Euler ensemble as a robust solution for decaying turbulence.